 Shoe Grips for Bottom of Shoes

 Non-Slip Sole Pads are usually made from rubber that has a strong adhesive on one side which you simply attach to your shoes.
-These soles stick to your existing sole and create extra protection as well as a great anti-slip surface
+These grip pad soles stick to your existing sole and create extra protection as well as a great anti-slip surface

-Sole grips are more permanent solutions than some of our other methods and certainly help your shoes to become less slippery.
+Grip pads are more permanent solutions than some of our other methods and certainly help your shoes to become less slippery.
 Just remember that they might not be the best way to help with boots and shoes that are in an environment involving oil or chemicals.
 In these cases, you really need the right shoes for your job to create the grip and protection you need.

 How to Fix Slippery Shoes at Home – Use Sandpaper